nest/nest-simulator/doc/installation/hpc_install.rst

       -Dwith-ltdl=OFF \
       <nest-src>

-Furthermore, for running PyNEST, make sure all python dependencies are installed and environment variables are set properly::
+Furthermore, for running PyNEST, make sure all Python dependencies are installed and environment variables are set properly::

     module load python3/3.4.2